jwatte/donkey_racing/calibrate_camera/README.md

   2) Verify that the images have nice and straight gridlines.
 If the detected grid jumps around in the image. remove it.
-Press space to mark an image good, anything else to mark it bad.
-You must manually remove the images later; the marking is just to create a textual log.
+Press space to mark an image good and keep it, backspace to mark it bad and delete it (renames it to "backup.png" so you can undo this, until that image gets overwritten.)
+You

     python verify_images.py *.png